-Holly (Ilex) Hedging Plants
+Holly Hedging Guidei

 Holly or Ilex, is a genus made of 400-600 species including both evergreen and deciduous trees, shrubs and climbing plants.
 Native to the UK and across Europe, its natural presence can be found in woodland and hedgerows, especially in oak and beech woodland.
 Their status as a garden feature is becoming more and more popular in gardens across the country for its ornamental value, practical characteristics and wildlife interest.

 These wonderful features are not only loved by the nation, but also adored by heaps of garden wildlife for their numerous benefits.
-The thick, evergreen foliage and dense structure of Holly hedge plants create the ideal nesting site, offering shelter and protection as its spiky leaves deter predators and the year round cover contributes to wildlife survival during winter.
-The fantastic flowers attract beautiful butterflies, bees and other pollinators, whilst the autumn berries are favoured amongst a range of British birds and small animals.
+The thick, evergreen foliage and dense structure of Holly hedge plants create the ideal nesting site, offering shelter and protection as its spiky leaves deter predators and the year round cover contributes to wildlife survival during Winter.
+The fantastic flowers attract beautiful butterflies, bees and other pollinators, whilst the Autumn berries are favoured amongst a range of British birds and small animals.

 With an average annual growth rate of 10-20cm, our Holly hedge plants require little maintenance.
 This allows you to enjoy the multiple benefits of these fantastic hedging plants without the constant upkeep which other species need.
 You can go one step further by including a self-irrigation kit to your Holly hedgerow so you can keep your plants healthy from the comfort of your living room.

-Choose Ilex aquafolium for its distinguishing foliage that makes a beautifully classic, ornamental hedge.
+Choose Ilex aquifolium for its distinguishing foliage that makes a beautifully classic, ornamental hedge.
 Suitable for hedge heights up to 4m, it creates a tall decorative display that forms an effective privacy screen, wind break and intruder deterrent.
 In autumn, the glossy red berries contrast incredibly with the dark green foliage, creating an exquisite colourful feature that persists throughout winter and is often used in festive displays.

 Its slow growth rate Holly hedge plants can take their time to reach your desired height, however we supply these plants from 20cm up to 1.5m tall, so you can reach your ideal stature in a shorter period of time.
 Available as Bare Roots and Root Balls in their dormant season, Holly trees can be purchased year round in containers and as a professionally maintained, ready-made instant hedges.